-We understand that interviews can be often be a daunting experience for some however we want to make them as comfortable as possible for our candidates.
-If it's your first interview or you're just looking for a refresher then the guidance below is there to assist you.
+We understand that interviews can be a daunting experience for some, and we want to make them as comfortable as possible for our candidates.
+If you are approaching your first interview or just looking for a refresher, the guidance below should help.

 Do your research

-Depending on your role and the department or service you'll be working for, it may be a good idea to research and see what they have done historically and maybe what their future goals are.
-This will give you an understanding of how the team works, any behaviours they promote and gives you the chance to show what you can bring to the team.
+Depending on the job role and area you'll be working in, it may be a good idea to research and see what the service has done historically and what their future goals may be.
+This will give you an understanding of how the team works and the behaviours they promote, and also helps you identify what you can bring to job.

-We recommend you trying our values quiz to see the values and behaviours we promote.
+We recommend you do our values quiz to understand more about Surrey's values and behaviours.

 Plan your journey